 Alongside all other primary schools in the country, Willow Bank Junior School has received additional funding since 2013-14 to support the development of sport within school.
-In the last financial year (2016-17), this figure was £9,298, which we believe we have used effectively to ensure the continued presence of an experienced, specialist sports teacher on the teaching staff.
+In the last financial year (2018-19), this figure was £18,356, which we believe we have used effectively to ensure the continued presence of an experienced, specialist sports teacher on the teaching staff.
 Sport has always had a high profile at Willow Bank Junior School, and this money was vital in order to maintain and develop sport within the school at a time of budget restraints, allowing us to keep a sports specialist teacher working with children across the whole school rather than being wholly classroom-based.
-The funding also pays 12 days of secretarial time in order to oversee the administration of a wide range of events, and teaching supply cover costs in order for the PE Co-ordinator and other staff to take children to events during the school day.
-We have also increased the PE budget by £500 in order to ensure that we are providing high-quality equipment for the children.
+The funding also allows us to release this teacher to take children to a wide range of sporting events and pays for secretarial time to facilitate this.
+We ensure that the funding is also used to purchase and maintain the high quality of PE and playground equipment.

 Strengths of sport provision within school include:

 Every child receives skilled sports coaching across a range of disciplines from football to hockey, from tennis to athletics.
-The school is also able to offer teaching in less common sports such as handball.
+There is also specialist teaching in less common disciplines, such as the high jump.

 Training is provided for other staff members in how to teach specific skills.